 In this manner, DIE invasion can cause a frozen pelvis, where endometriosis that has progressed deep between organs, locks them together and prevents or restricts their movement.
 This can cause extreme pain, especially during ovulation, intercourse, and menstrual period.

-Symptoms of DIE
+Symptoms of Deep infiltrating endometriosis

 The presence or absence of these symptoms does not indicate the severity of the situation as women with mild symptoms can have a severe form of endometriosis and vice versa too.
 DIE usually affects areas rich in nerve endings which can cause irritation and pain.
 The symptoms also vary based on where it has been affected.